 All candidates applying to the four-year course must take the UKCAT in the year of application in order to be considered for interview.
 You are required to register with the UKCAT assessment centres prior to the test.
 Bursaries are available under which the UKCAT test fee is waived.
 Candidates must prove eligibility and apply online for a bursary before registering for the UKCAT.
 Please refer to the UKCAT website for key dates and additional information.

 How we use the UKCAT

-If selected, you will be required to attend a Selection Centre which lasts half a day and takes place in February.
-Trained assessors will observe you completing tasks including a group-based task, written exercise and structured interview, and score you on a set of predetermined criteria.
+If selected, you will be required to attend an interview at a selection centre which lasts half a day and takes place in January.
+Trained assessors will observe you completing tasks including a group-based task and a structured interview, and will score you on a set of predetermined criteria.

 There will be three possible outcomes from the interview:

-- An offer – conditional upon obtaining relevant qualifications and/or non academic clearance checks
+- An offer – conditional upon obtaining relevant qualifications and/or non-academic clearance check

 - Waiting list – candidates who are unplaced elsewhere may be reconsidered after the summer examination results